chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-20-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script.md

 When you open the page of this lab in Qwiklabs, you can find the task requirements by click the green activity tracker (on the top right of the page) to expand the score box.

-{% include picture.html img="qwiklabs/score_box_of_qwiklabs_GSP301" ext="png" alt="Screenshot of Green Score box of Qwiklabs Hands-on-lab GSP301" caption="Fig. Screenshot of Qwiklabs hands-on-lab GSP301 scorebox" class="shadow-none text-center" %}
+{% include picture.html width="603" height="582"
+img="qwiklabs/score_box_of_qwiklabs_GSP301" ext="png" alt="Screenshot of Green Score box of Qwiklabs Hands-on-lab GSP301" caption="Screenshot of Qwiklabs hands-on-lab GSP301 scorebox" class="shadow-none text-center" %}

 The screenshot above shows that there are 4 steps required for completing this lab.
 Combining with the instruction details, they are translated to the following mission statements.